nickbhorton/netsys_webserver/readme.md

 There is a set of unit test automatically run by `make debug` however it requires `cunit`.

+The `test.bash` and `files.txt` assume that a directory `www` exists with the test files given on canvas.

 # Build

 A raw make command will by default make the server in release mode.
 This mode